LaSTUS-TALN-UPF/TSAR-2022-Shared-Task/README.md

-# TSAR-2022-Shared-Task
+# TSAR-2022-Shared-Task Datasets and Evaluation Scripts
-TSAR2022 Shared Task on Lexical Simplification - Datasets and Evaluation scripts
+TSAR2022 Shared Task on Lexical Simplification for English, Spanish and Portuguese - Datasets and Evaluation scripts

 ## Datasets